prof-rossetti/intro-to-python/projects/shopping-cart/README.md

 For a more in-depth guided exercise walkthrough, feel free but not obligated to follow the screencast, but keep in mind a few caveats:

+  1. Around minute 50, a "real-time lookups" strategy is changed to a "lookup later" strategy, but either is fine!
-  1. Some of the links reference a previous course repository, but you should be able to find related documents in this course repository as well
+  2. Some of the links reference a previous course repository, but you should be able to find related documents in this course repository as well
-  2. If there is any discrepancy between requirements referenced in the video and requirements stated in this document, defer to the requirements stated in this document
+  3. If there is any discrepancy between requirements referenced in the video and requirements stated in this document, defer to the requirements stated in this document

 ## [Further Exploration Challenges](challenges.md)